all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

   questionnaireOnHealthcareAccessAuthored
       indicates the time at which the participant completed the health care access questionnaire.

-  questionnaireOnlifestyle
+  questionnaireOnLifestyle
-      A questionnaire on lifestyle that a participant can fill out.
+      indicates the status of a questionnaire on lifestyle that a participant can fill out.

-  questionnaireOnlifestyleTime
+      :ref:`Enumerated values <questionnaire_status>`

+  questionnaireOnLifestyleTime
       indicates the time at which the RDR received notice of lifestyle questionnaire.

-  questionnaireOnlifestyleAuthored
+  questionnaireOnLifestyleAuthored
       indicates the time at which the participant completed the lifestyle questionnaire.

   questionnaireOnMedicalHistory
-      A questionnaire on MedicalHistory that a participant can fill out.
+      indicates the status of a questionnaire on MedicalHistory that a participant can fill out.

+      :ref:`Enumerated values <questionnaire_status>`

   questionnaireOnMedicalHistoryTime
       indicates the time at which the RDR received notice of medical history questionnaire.